iandefilippi/blog/_posts/2019-05-19-Chernobyl.markdown

 But information wants to be free.

 Was the USSR prepared for a scandal?
-That the population has been betrayed by their leaders?
 Would that be the first time?
 What if those accumulated over time?
-What was the perception of the regime?
+What was the general perception of the regime?
 I have too many questions on the trust aspect between the people and the government.

 Would've it been much better in the West?